WealthBar/polestar/readme.md

 ## `nginx`

-`nginx` is used to proxy all `*.local` requests to locally running services.
+`nginx` is used to proxy all `*.xxx` requests to locally running services.
 The config is dynamically build based on scanning the `project` directory for sites.
 Sites with a `.port` file will be proxied to.
 Sites without a `.port` file will have their `public` directory be served as raw files and built/packaged as static content.

+*NOTE*: I originally used `.local` for the local DNS but google oauth requires a "real" tld and doesn't accept `.local` or `.localhost` even though those are traditionally used for 127/8 DNS.

+So then I tried `.dev` and aliasing over top of `.dev`, even tho that is a real TLD.
+But no, that doesn't work either because `.dev` is also special in forcing all connections to `https`. 🤦‍♂️

+So then I tried `.xxx`.
+That appears to work.

 ## `project/<domain>/`

 Each project is named by the "domain" it uses.
-This will be mapped to `<site>.<domain>.local` be working locally.
+This will be mapped to `<site>.<domain>.dev` be working locally.
 (I'm still debating if the TLD should be included).

 Projects are broken into sections: